dotnet/AspNetCore.Docs/aspnetcore/client-side/yeoman.md

 ## Restore, build, and run

-Follow the suggested commands by changing directories to the `EmptyWeb1` directory.
+Follow the suggested commands by changing directories to the `MyWebApp` directory.
 Then run `dotnet restore`.

 ![Command window](yeoman/_static/dotnet-restore.png)